eprochasson/socialite/README.md

 # Socialite

+Hello there!
+This repo hasn't been updated in quite some time, if you're looking for example of up-to-date social apps with Meteor, check out this [great tutorial with Meteor/Angular](http://angular-meteor.com/tutorial/)

 ## A simple facebook-like app made with Meteor

 Here comes Socialite.
 It implements classic features from facebook-like social networks, including: